If you send us personal information

 You can find more information about cookies at https://www.allaboutcookies.org/

 Different forms of cookies

-Necessary cookies let you move around the website and use essential features like secure areas.
-These cookies don't gather any information about you that could be used for marketing or remembering where you've been on the internet.
-You can’t opt out of necessary cookies and therefore should not continue to use this site or else set up your browser to block cookies from this site (see 'Managing your cookies' below).
+Essential cookies let you move around the website and use essential features like secure areas.
+These cookies don’t gather any information about you that could be used for marketing or remembering where you’ve been on the internet.
+You cannot opt out of these cookies and therefore should not continue to use this site.
+Alternatively, set up your browser to block cookies from this site (See ‘Managing your cookies’ below).

 N.B.
-It’s assumed that by using this site, you’ve agreed to accept necessary cookies.
-If you use the browser to block necessary cookies, it will prevent the site from functioning as intended.
+It is assumed that by using this site, you have agreed to accept essential cookies.
+If you use the browser to block essential cookies, it will prevent the site from functioning as intended.